infoxchange/pallet/django-docker-presentation/slides.md

 # Forklift
 ### a tool for loading pallets

+github.com/infoxchange/docker-forklift

 Note:

 * Forklift is a tool for running pallets
 * Not specific to Docker (but mostly for Docker today)
 * Define required services and Forklift will provide them
-* Install PostgreSQL locally, or get a Docker image of it
+* Install PostgreSQL locally, or start Docker image of it
+* Written in Python (3)